 John Teufel joined Berkman Bottger Newman & Schein LLP in January of 2015 and is currently Of Counsel with the firm focusing on appellate work.
-John received his Juris Doctor from Brooklyn Law School in 2014, where he focused on family law.
+John received his Juris Doctor from Brooklyn Law School, where he focused on family law.
 John has served as a fellow for Justice Deborah Kaplan in the Matrimonial Part of the state Supreme Court, and as an intern for the LGBT Bar Association of Greater New York.
 While in law school, John authored several case studies published in the national journal Lesbian and Gay Law Notes, as well as a thesis studying issues unique to same-sex divorces across state lines.

 John practices primarily in the field of divorce and family law appeals.
 When a trial court issues a wrong, biased, or problematic decision, John works with his clients to prepare the case's record for the appellate judges, and craft strong, persuasive briefs that clearly and succinctly point out all the issues with the decision, and why it must be overturned or modified.
 John also handles appellate defense, ensuring that clients who received a favorable decision by a lower court see that decision upheld and enforced.
 John is well versed in oral argument and is comfortable in the high-pressure environment of oral argument before the Appellate Division panels.
 His background in writing and excellent research skills make appellate practice a natural fit for him, and he takes pride in ensuring his clients receive the best, most creative representation possible in the upper courts of New York State.